bcole808/wp-social-metrics-tracker/src/readme.txt

 = Get stats from these social networks: =

-Facebook, Twitter, LinkedIn, Digg, Delicious, StumbleUpon, Pinterest, and Google+
+Facebook, Twitter, LinkedIn, StumbleUpon, Pinterest, and Google+

 = Focus your writing topics: =